dotnet/msbuild/documentation/High-level-overview.md

 It is one of the best tools for debugging MSBuild.

 ## Resolvers
-There are a few elements within the MSBuild SML that indicate that a call to the .NET SDK is necessary.
+There are a few elements within the MSBuild XML that indicate that a call to the .NET SDK is necessary.
 Some examples include:
  - `<Project Sdk="Microsoft.NET.Sdk">`, where you can also define the SDK version
  - `<Import Project="Sdk.props" Sdk="Microsoft.NET.Sdk" />`, for explicit imports.